broxus/octusbridge-solana-docs/programs/token_proxy.md

 relays round number from payload.
 4. `Token Proxy` gets round relays info (public keys, addresses), checks that callers address is relay and ttl of the round is not expired.
 5. If all is ok, `Token Proxy` program saves relays approval to withdrawal account and checks if there are enough confirms.

+##### Withdrawal process

-6. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limit from settings.
+1. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limit from settings.
-7. If amount is lower:
+2. If amount is lower:
    1. `Token proxy` program uses `SPL token` program address from settings and calls mint tokens on `SPL token` program.
    2. `Token proxy` program sets withdrawal status to `Processed`.
-8. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.
+3. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.

 ##### Approve over limit withdrawals algorithm